RhinoBabies/NinjaCat2/README.md

 # NinjaCat

+## This repository has been manually forked from https://github.com/KurtShumaker/NinjaCat and had missing prefabs reconnected.
+If you experience any issues with this repository, please submit a bug report.

 > Neko Tochi has been overtaken!
 > The people starve as they struggle to provide for their new leaders.
 > Avenge the true emperor by sneaking back into the palace and